jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-global-infrastructure/README.md

 - S3 Transfer Acceleration: Accelerate S3 Downloads and Uploads
 - AWS Global Accelerator: Improve Global Availability and Performance of your apps by using internal AWS networking.
 - AWS Outposts: Deploy Outposts Racks in your own Data Centers to extend AWS services
+- AWS Wavelength: Ultra-low latency connection to the applications through 5g network.
+It brings AWS services to the edge by using the 5G.